Many spouses expect divorce to be an ongoing battle, but as a seasoned

 You will first review what are separate and joint assets.
 Property owned

-by one spouse prior to the marriage is separate property and remains separate property.
+by one spouse prior to the marriage is separate property and usually remains

 In New York, anything acquired during the marriage is marital property.